It allows the lower portion of the colon to be examined with the help of an endoscope or thin tube.

 The endoscope allows the endoscopist to take biopsies (small pieces of tissue) and insert or remove fluid or air.

-Biopsies do not hurt because the lining of the colon does not feel pain.
-However, some patients will feel cramping when air is introduced through the scope and when the scope is passed through segments of the colon.
+Biopsies do not hurt because the colon’s lining does not feel pain.
+However, some patients will feel cramping when air is introduced through the scope and when the area is passed through colon segments.

-Air is needed to allow the endoscopist to advance the scope and view the lining of the colon.
-However, as with any procedure, there are risks to a flexible sigmoidoscopy.
+Air is needed to allow the endoscopist to advance the scope and view the colon’s lining.
+However, there are risks to a flexible sigmoidoscopy, as with any procedure.

 Bleeding and tearing (perforation) of the lining of the large intestine are very rare.